-Rose, of course, infamously bet on his own team’s baseball games as a manager and player for the Cincinnati Reds and received a lifetime ban from commissioner Bart Giamatti in 1989 following the Dowd Report.
-An important distinction to that is no evidence exists of him betting against his team or throwing games like the 1919 Chicago White Sox (Black Sox) when they fixed the World Series and changed the future of baseball as well as Rose’s fate.
+Rose, of course, infamously bet on his own team's baseball games as a player-manager for the Cincinnati Reds and received a lifetime ban from commissioner Bart Giamatti in 1989 following the Dowd Report.
+An important distinction to note is no evidence exists of him betting against his team or throwing games like the 1919 Chicago White Sox (Black Sox) when they fixed the World Series and it changed the future of baseball as well as Rose's fate.

 Rose doesn't mind that he's been blackballed by MLB, because he's acknowledged his mistakes and admitted his screw-ups.
 Despite him saying his ineligibility for the Hall in Cooperstown, New York, is no big deal, it has to be.
 He was inducted into the Reds Hall of Fame in 2016 at Great American Ball Park, which he said meant more to him anyway because Cincinnati is his hometown.

-But let’s be real.
-Why wouldn’t you want to be cemented in history as one of the greatest ballplayers of all time, especially when you deserve it?
+But let's be real.
+Why wouldn't you want to be cemented in history as one of the greatest players in baseball history, especially when you deserve it?